wavemaker/docs/learn/hybrid-mobile/export-cordova-zip.md

 ---
 ---

+A Cordova zip in general will be used to create a platform specific installer.
+WaveMaker supports cordova feature to generate mobile native installers for Android & iOS devices.

+The Cordova zip is packed with all the UI specific files and images which will be needed to display the User Interface.
+These UI files in the cordova zip will be pointing to a *backend server* which contains the core business logic.
+This means, that the installers generated using Cordova have little to no business logic in it, and the whole business logic is in the backend server.

-A Cordova zip will be used to create a mobile application.
-WaveMaker allows you to export a Cordova zip from a *mobile project* so that you can use it to generate a *mobile application*.
+WaveMaker Studio allows you to export a cordova zip from any *mobile project*.

 Following are the two approaches which can be followed to create a Cordova zip.